 Photography by Curtis W. Smith

-However, a “bugwalk” is not the exclusive realm of the city of Seattle but any place where you just go for a walk and see where it takes you.
+However, a bugwalk is not the exclusive realm of the city of Seattle but any place where you just go for a walk and see where it takes you.
 Pick a place, pack your camera, get there early, grab a coffee and pick a direction.
 Bugwalk!!

-My journey into photography started with my grandfather’s Argus 35mm range-finder camera and a Perle Jr. 120 medium format camera purchased at a garage sale when I was 12 years old.
+The journey into photography started with my grandfather’s Argus 35mm range-finder camera and a Perle Jr. 120 medium format camera purchased at a garage sale when I was 12 years old.
 I still have the Perle Jr..

 My camera was a constant companion and I learned darkroom skills through a class at my middle school.
 At the time, you don’t realize that with all of the photographs taken you are documenting your life.
-I look through my many boxes of prints and slides now and still get a taste of what I was feeling when pressing the shutter button.
+I look through my many boxes of prints and slides now and still get a sense of what I was feeling when pressing the shutter button.